pprunty/pprunty.github.io/posts/04-nextjs-pwa.md

 </figure>

 This guide will walk you through the process.
-We will cover the essential steps to transform your application into a PWA, starting with using Google Chrome Lighthouse for performance auditing to ensure PWA compliance, and then implementing service workers for offline caching to enhance functionality and user experience.
+We will cover the essential steps to transform your application into a PWA, starting with using Google Chrome Lighthouse for performance auditing and to ensure PWA compliance, and then implementing service workers for offline caching to enhance functionality and user experience.

 ## Google Chrome Lighthouse